JonnyHands/Introduction-to-multimedia-Assignment/README.md

-# Introduction-to-multimedia-work
+# Introduction-to-multimedia-Assignment
-Collection of multimedia work, including a website, javascript animations and lab work.
-From years 19/20
+Multimedia module assingment, with a website made using html,css and javascript.
+Year 19/20